 By Lauren

-October 14 is Columbus Day in the US, the holiday marking the date the Italian explorer first stepped foot on what would later become the US, Central and South America.
+October 14 is Columbus Day in the US, the holiday marking the date that the explorer/colonizer first stepped foot on what would later become the US, Central and South America.
 (He actually landed in the Bahamas on October 12, 1492, but a bank holiday is a bank holiday.)

 In some of the countries where Columbus landed, such as the US, school children are versed in the explorer’s feats and celebrate the “discovery of America.”
 In Spain, from where he departed for the “New World” and whose monarchs (King Ferdinand and Queen Isabella) sponsored his voyages, October 12 is known as the Day of Hispanicity, or Día de la Hispanidad, and is also Spain’s National Day.

-In his birthplace of Italy, Columbus Day has officially been celebrated since 2004 as National Christopher Columbus Day.
+In what has long been considered his birthplace of Italy, Columbus Day has officially been celebrated since 2004 as National Christopher Columbus Day.
+A just-concluded 20+ year DNA study of Columbus’ remains, though, has thrown the controversial explorer’s Italian roots and ethnicity into question.

-But in many of the countries that Columbus allegedly “discovered,” the holiday has moved from a remembrance of the first meetings between Europeans and Native Americans to a day of protest and celebration of Indigenous culture.
+Whatever his origins, in many of the countries that Columbus allegedly “discovered,” the holiday has moved from a remembrance of the first meetings between Europeans and Native Americans to a day of protest and celebration of indigenous culture.

 Although most commonly called the Day of the Race (Día de la Raza) when first established, some countries have renamed the holiday to more accurately reflect their current realities.